-Biology No Fees 1 Credit Biology is a required, inquiry-based course focused on providing all high school students with foundational life science content about the patterns, processes, and interactions among living organisms.
+Honors Biology Honors Chemistry Dual Science Science Biology No Fees 1 Credit Biology is a required, inquiry-based course focused on providing all high school students with foundational life science content about the patterns, processes, and interactions among living organisms.
 Content standards within this course are organized according to the disciplinary core ideas for the Life Science domain.
 The first core idea, From Molecules to Organisms: Structures and Processes , concentrates on the structure of cells and how their functions are necessary for supporting life, growth, behavior, and reproduction.
 The second core idea, Ecosystems: Interactions, Energy, and Dynamics , investigates the positive and negative interactions between living organisms and other biotic and abiotic factors.
 The third core idea, Heredity: Inheritance and Variation of Traits , centers on the formation of proteins that affect the trait expression, also known as the central dogma of molecular biology; the passing of distinguishing genetic information throughout generations; and how environmental factors and genetic errors can cause gene mutations.
 The fourth core idea, Unity and Diversity , examines the variation of traits within a population over a long period of time that results in diversity among organisms.
-This course is required for graduation.
+This course is required for graduation .
 Prerequisite: None Course Code: 220011 Honors Biology No Fees 1 Credit Honors Biology emphasizes the integration of content with science practices-powerful reasoning tools that support students in analyzing the natural world around them.
 This ability is one of the hallmarks of scientific literacy, and it cultivates a more sustainable pathway to numerous college and career opportunities in science as well as numerous natural and social sciences.
 This course focuses deeply on the foundational biology knowledge and skills that matter most in preparing students for subsequent coursework in science.
 This course concentrates on the core areas of ecological systems, evolution, cellular systems, and genetics.
 Rather than understanding content topics in isolation, students will make meaningful connections between the structures, processes, and interactions that exist across biological systems-from cells to ecological communities.
 Biology is required for graduation.
 Prerequisite: None Course Code: 220012 Physical Science No Fees 1 Credit Physical Science is a conceptual, inquiry-based course that provides students with an investigation of the basic concepts of chemistry and physics.
 Students use evidence from their own investigations as well as the investigations of others to develop and refine knowledge of core ideas.
 Increased sophistication, both of their model-based explanations and the argumentation by which evidence and explanation are linked, is developed through language and mathematical skills appropriate to the individual student's cognitive ability level.
 Content standards are organized according to the disciplinary core ideas for the Physical Science domain.
 The core idea, Matter and Its Interactions , deals with the substances and processes that encompass our universe on both microscopic and macroscopic levels.
-The second core idea, Motion and Stability: Forces and Interactions , includes the components of forces and motion, types of interactions, and stability/instability in physical systems.
-The third core idea, Energy , involves the conservation of energy, energy transformations, and applications of energy to everyday life.
-The fourth core idea, Waves and Their Applications in Technologies for Information Transfer , examines wave properties, electromagnetic radiation, and information technologies and instrumentation.
-A physical science course is required for graduation.
-Course Code: 220051
+The second core idea, Motion and Stability: Forces and Interactions , Course Code: 220051